The Hottest Night of the Year

-The Hottest Night of the Year is the seventeenth studio album by Canadian country pop artist Anne Murray.
+The Hottest Night of the Year is the nineteenth studio album by Canadian country pop artist Anne Murray.
 It was released by Capitol Records in 1982.
 The album reached #29 on Billboard's Country albums chart and peaked at #90 on the Billboard Pop albums chart.
-Its US sales were estimated at approximately 200,000 copies.
+Its US sales were estimated at 200,000 copies.

 The album's first single, a cover of the 1961 Bruce Channel hit "Hey!
 Baby" was a U.S. country top-ten single, reaching number 7; the following up single, "Somebody's Always Saying Goodbye", also peaked at number 7 on the country singles chart.
 Both singles topped the Canadian Country singles charts.